buildspace/buildspace-projects/AI_Avatar_Generator/en/Section_1/Lesson_2_Becoming_a_Prompt_Engineer.md

 ![](https://hackmd.io/_uploads/S1e-I649j.png)

-Ready to speak the language of the AI?
 We're going to be writing lots of prompts and we'll get into the advanced stuff quite quickly, so I suggest checking out this awesome [Prompt Engineering 101](https://buildspace.so/notes/prompt-engineering-101-sd) note from our resident prompt mastermind Jeffrey to get caught up.
 Check him out on [Twitter](https://twitter.com/ser_ando), he posts some crazy good shit there.

 Just a heads up here: creating prompts is a skill.
 You won’t become a prompt god within 30 minutes.
 Most of your prompts will suck, but that’s okay.